aregtech/areg-sdk/README.md

 Traditionally, IoT devices are connected clients of cloud or fog servers to stream data from sensors for further processing.
 Since data is generated and collected at devices, it makes sense to provide network accessible (public) services directly on things.
 Such a concept changes the role of connected devices and primarily solves the following challenges:
 * It significantly _increases data privacy_, which is a very important factor for sensitive data.
-* It _decreases data streaming_, which is a fundamental condition for optimizing network communications that has a direct impact on energy consumption.
+* It _decreases data streaming_, which is a fundamental condition to optimize network communication that has a direct impact on energy consumption.
 * It renders devices _more autonomous and more intelligent_ by providing network services directly in the environment of data origin.

 ### Framework and tools